 Take Breaks From Wearing Makeup

-Unfortunately, your makeup could be causing your red eyes.
-And Iwach doesn't just mean makeup like eyeliner and mascara.
+Unfortunately, according to Iwach, your makeup could be causing your red eyes.
+And he doesn't just mean makeup like eyeliner and mascara.
 Even your face powder could be a culprit.
 He recommends going makeup-free for at least a couple of days a week and making a note of how your eyes look and feel to see if your makeup is making your eyes red.

 Make Sure Your Eyes Are Totally Clean

 Iwach notes that you should definitely make a point to clean the base of your lashes, as this can be where irritants congregate.
 Iwach explains that there are oil glands along the margins of your eyes.
-Sometimes this oil accumulates and basically acts like flypaper for irritants (not just makeup) that cause red eyes.
+Sometimes this oil accumulates and acts like flypaper for irritants—not just makeup—that cause red eyes.

 Use a Cold Washcloth